 But Salva has maintained a Hollywood career years later.
 He's the writer and director of the Jeepers Creepers horror franchise.

 Several men accused Kevin Clash, the actor who provided the voice of "Elmo" on Sesame Street for 28 years, of sexually abusing them when they were minors.
 One of the alleged victims said Clash used his "unique position" in the industry to target children.

 Clash resigned in 2012 when the claims came to light, but a judge dismissed the case the following year because the claims were made outside of the state's statute of limitations.

-Ducky from Land Before Time Died Before You Even Saw the Movie
+Ducky From 'The Land Before Time' Died Before You Even Saw The Movie